Make Your Kid a Millionaire: Roth IRA for Kids

 How Roth IRA Contributions Can Make Your Kid a Millionaire

 Johnny starts mowing lawns at age 9.
-He makes $4,000 the first year – yes, he’s been busy!
-You decide with Johnny that putting $3,000 into a Roth is best for his future.
+The first year he makes $4,000 – yes, he’s been busy!
+You decide with Johnny that putting $3,000 into a Roth is the best decision for his future.
 You can approach this situation one of two ways:

 If Johnny were to add just $1,500 per year from ages 10 to 64 to his Roth IRA, he would be a millionaire: $1,048,310, to be exact!
 This is tax-free income!